aliyun/terraform-provider-alicloud/website/docs/r/db_readonly_instance.html.markdown

 * `tags` - (Optional, Available in 1.68.0+) A mapping of tags to assign to the resource.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.
+* `ssl_enabled` - (Optional, Available in v1.125.0+) Specifies whether to enable or disable SSL encryption.
+Valid values:
+  - 1: enables SSL encryption
+  - 0: disables SSL encryption
+* `ca_type` - (Optional, Available in 1.125.0+) The type of the server certificate.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+If you set the SSLEnabled parameter to 1, the default value of this parameter is aliyun.
+It is valid only when `ssl_enabled  = 1`.
+Value range:
+  - aliyun: a cloud certificate
+  - custom: a custom certificate
+* `server_cert` - (Optional, Available in 1.125.0+) The content of the server certificate.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+If you set the CAType parameter to custom, you must also specify this parameter.
+It is valid only when `ssl_enabled  = 1`.
+* `server_key` - (Optional, Available in 1.125.0+) The private key of the server certificate.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+If you set the CAType parameter to custom, you must also specify this parameter.
+It is valid only when `ssl_enabled  = 1`.
+* `client_ca_enabled` - (Optional, Available in 1.125.0+) Specifies whether to enable the public key of the CA that issues client certificates.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+It is valid only when `ssl_enabled  = 1`.
+Valid values:
+  - 1: enables the public key
+  - 0: disables the public key
+* `client_ca_cert` - (Optional, Available in 1.125.0+) The public key of the CA that issues client certificates.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+If you set the ClientCAEbabled parameter to 1, you must also specify this parameter.
+It is valid only when `ssl_enabled  = 1`.
+* `client_crl_enabled` - (Optional, Available in 1.125.0+) Specifies whether to enable a certificate revocation list (CRL) that contains revoked client certificates.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
+It is valid only when `ssl_enabled  = 1`.
+Valid values:
+  - 1: enables the CRL
+  - 0: disables the CRL
+* `client_cert_revocation_list` - (Optional, Available in 1.125.0+) The CRL that contains revoked client certificates.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+If you set the ClientCrlEnabled parameter to 1, you must also specify this parameter.
+It is valid only when `ssl_enabled  = 1`.
+* `acl` - (Optional, Available in 1.125.0+) The method that is used to verify the identities of clients.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
+It is valid only when `ssl_enabled  = 1`.
+Valid values:
+  - cert
+  - perfer
+  - verify-ca
+  - verify-full (supported only when the instance runs PostgreSQL 12 or later)
+* `replication_acl` - (Optional, Available in 1.125.0+) The method that is used to verify the replication permission.
+This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+In addition, this parameter is available only when the public key of the CA that issues client certificates is enabled.
+It is valid only when `ssl_enabled  = 1`.
+Valid values:
+  - cert
+  - perfer
+  - verify-ca

--> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
+  - verify-full (supported only when the instance runs PostgreSQL 12 or later) -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 ## Attributes Reference